Self-Serve Order Editing for Shopify: Why It’s No Longer Optional

 The #1 reason customers contact support post-checkout is to fix a shipping mistake.
 A good order editing system allows them to update their address, phone number, or email directly from the Order Status Page, with all data syncing back to Shopify in real time.

 A post purchase order editing app is necessary through which these updates are validated using Google Maps API, reducing invalid address deliveries and ensuring carriers always receive accurate data.
-This alone can reduce failed deliveries and order cancellations by up to 30%.
+Address validation at the point of edit significantly reduces failed deliveries and the reshipping costs that follow.

 Impact: